Yidingluo/PlayingWithJunit/README.md

 ### Week 3 Prac Junit Exercise 1

-#### Never in the field of software development have so many owed so much to so few lines of code (Martin Fowler, re Junit)
+##### Inspiration quote about Junit: "Never in the field of software development have so many owed so much to so few lines of code" (Martin Fowler)

 #### Objectives
 These prac exercises are focussed on Junit 5 and are pitched to students with some minimal exposure to unit testing in earlier courses.